stellar/java-stellar-anchor-sdk/docs/payment-circle.md

 Also note that countries might have capital controls in place which might in practice limit your ability to process wire transfers from / to some countries.

+#### Wire Transfers Fees

+At the time this document was written, the fees for wire transfers were:
+- $2 per incoming wire transfer
+- $25 per outgoing wire transfer | $50 per wire reversal
+  - Customers are billed $50 per wire reversal.
+Amounts are directly debited from their Circle Account.
+Possible reasons for rejection include missing or misspelled reference numbers or attempting to payout an amount in excess of any agreed upon limits.

+For a more complete and up-to-date information on Circle's fees, please refer to their [pricing webpage](https://www.circle.com/en/pricing).

 ## Usage

 The CirclePaymentService does not implement all Circle capabilities, just a subset of the ones that are relevant for